 1. Outreach Gone Wrong!
 Learn How to Deal with Negative Responses

 Being Threatened by Influencers May Get You Somewhere

 Infuriating People Can Sometimes Point Out Where You’re Wrong

-- Sometimes You’ll Need to Be Patient
+Sometimes You’ll Need to Be Patient

 Brutal Honesty Can Be A Valuable Lesson

 And Nice “NO”s Will Make Your Day Better

 Remember Patience?
 The Long Road to Success

 2. Video Embedded in Email – Perfect Outreach Prospect

 |The body should lead the recipient to watch the video, driving more watches and getting your message both seen and heard.|

 3. Focus on What Brings an Advantage to The Influencer

-Iris Shoor writes about the art of cold email outreach.
+Iris Shoor comes with some great insights on the art of cold email outreach.
 Every email has to come with a powerful story.
 And as long as you can outline the essential without getting into boring details, a little context didn’t kill anybody.

 4. Be as Natural as Possible in Writing Your Outreach Proposal

 The researching and content writing part are as important and challenging as is promoting your content efficiently.
 You need to have something to say, to be not only relevant but also interesting and to provide a competitive advantage.

 |“There’s no shortage of email tips and tricks.
 Lists abound all over the internet.
 Even the narrowly-defined activity of initial email outreach has long lists of advice.”|

 5. Pitch as a Writer, Not as a Link Builder

 However, as we can agree on the fact that Twitter works pretty much like a social binder, it’s a decent start.
 Monitor targets’ social media activity and learn something – maybe find an idea of how to pitch your blog.

 |“Retweet [the influencers’] articles or compliment their work before tweeting them from your personal (not brand!) account.
 Provide a teaser for your content, and ask them permission to send them an email.
 They will appreciate the courtesy.”|

 6. Formulate a Natural Request Without Harassing the Receiver!

-Stephen has done a great job with his outreach technique – some of the most popular influencers answered to him, most in less than 20 minutes.
+Stephen Altrogge has done a great job with his outreach technique – some of the most popular influencers answered to him, most in less than 20 minutes.
 Instead of spending time looking for influencers’ emails, he shot for ‘the stars’ by documenting a personal approach, and the result was impressive.